Geniools/IRentalize/README.md

 ## Description

-IRentalize is a web application targeting students that allows one to rent out their items/properties.
+IRentalize is a web application targeting students.
+The main goal of IRentalize is to offer students the possibility of finding housing and moving easier.

+The application is divided into two main parts: the frontend and the backend.
+The frontend is a single-page application built with React, while the backend is a Django application.
+The frontend communicates with the backend through a REST API.

+An example of an ERD for the database can be found in the [docs/assets](./docs/assets) folder.

 ## Installation